Avelino Gomez

 Avelino Gomez (1928 – June 21, 1980) was a Cuban-born Hall of Fame jockey in American and Canadian thoroughbred horse racing.

+Biography

-Born in Havana, Gomez began a career as a jockey at the urging of a family member.
+Born in 1928, in Havana, Gomez began a career as a jockey at the urging of a family member.
 He won his first race in Mexico City and later moved to the United States, where he built a reputation as a very capable rider, gaining considerable attention after winning six races during one racecard at Ascot Park in Akron, Ohio.
 He eventually began riding at Woodbine Racetrack in Toronto, Ontario, where he made his home and became a dominant force in racing for more than twenty years.